 Practical manufacturing controls that reduce surprises

-- Compatibility trials when introducing new plant-based ingredients
+- Compatibility trials for new plant-based ingredients

 Thermal history and hold time: vegan systems are less forgiving

-Vegan gummy masses can keep evolving while hot.
-A brief line stoppage can shift viscosity, trigger early setting, or reduce deposit consistency.
-Over time, that shows up as higher scrap, more rework debate, and wider texture variation within a batch.
+Vegan gummy masses keep evolving while hot.
+Even a short line stoppage can shift viscosity, trigger early setting, or reduce deposit consistency.
+Over time, that means more scrap, rework arguments, and texture variation within batches.
+The best approach: operational discipline.
+Define and validate maximum hot-hold times, set clear temperature windows, and document what's allowed (and not allowed) when a run stops.

 Molding and depositing: your equipment choice is also a moisture strategy